 Dahi Papdi Chaat is one of those tempting chats I always order in a chat shop.
 The first time I was introduced to these delicious chats was when I in college and yes I even used to get back to make these at home.
 Though apart from Bhel Puri, which we make very frequently at home, I have made Pani Puri for the Indian Cooking Challenge.
 Otherwise, my attempt at these typical chats was not much.

 Anybody would think that when I announce a blogging marathon I might have all the posts ready to do the marathon without a hassle.
-But as I have seen myself doing it, I never had one post ready so it becomes all the more exciting and hard pressed to see how to manage!
-But expecting to make the sev myself was little too much.
-So had to be content with store bought Sevs but just couldn’t make it the first day.
+But as I have seen myself doing it, I never had one post ready so it becomes all the more exciting and hard-pressed to see how to manage!
+But expecting to make the sev myself was a little too much.
+So had to be content with store-bought Sevs but just couldn't make it the first day.

-With a sheepish grin I confessed I missed out adding Chat Masala.
-He immediately said yeah that’s what I said something is missing!
-Thank god for small mercies, I said in this mad rush it was good that I didn’t forget to add papdis!
+With a sheepish grin, I confessed I missed out on adding Chat Masala.
+He immediately said yeah that's what I said something is missing!
+Thank god for small mercies, I said in this mad rush it was good that I didn't forget to add papdis!

 Well after all the drama, the Dahi Papdi Chat was very good.
 My boys are yet to be introduced to the realms of Chats, I can only imagine it will be an exciting moment for me.
 But they helped themselves to the papdis and enjoyed.

 Get all the ingredients for papdi in a bowl and knead a stiff dough

 Besan / Gram flour - 100 gm

 Water as required

 Baking soda a pinch